Walkin' on the Sun: Music video

-The accompanying music video for the song begins with each band member, one at a time, walking down a dark alley.
-Then, the band performs in a room while scenes of Harwell pushing a remote control makes two girls appear in a chamber.
+The song's accompanying music video, directed by McG, begins with each band member, one at a time, walking down a dark alley.
+Then, the band performs in a room while scenes of Steve Harwell pushing a remote control makes two girls appear under a glass dome.
 Afterwards, the band performs on a beach while beachgoers dance around them.
 The scene then changes to the band performing in front of the two same girls in an area full of flashing bright lights.
 A drag race is then shown in the street where a yellow hot rod races against an orange hot rod which the band is in.
-However, in the middle of the race, the orange hot rod crashes, and the race attendees and female race judge rush over to the scene.
+However, in the middle of the race, the orange hot rod implicitly crashes, and the race attendees and female race judge rush over to the scene.
 The band still performs while lying on the ground despite the crash.
 The video ends with them leaning close to the camera.